Feyerabend/ABC80/cas/README.md

 sample.bas (unicode) -> [uni2abc.py] -> sample.abc -> [abc2wav.c] -> sample.wav
 ```

+Now you should have some software to be able to play the sound.
-Connect the machines, the modern to the old computer.
+Connect the machines with some cable, the modern and the old computer.
 At the old ABC80 start loading a program with typing `LOAD CAS:`
 and then hit return.
-At almost the same time, start playing the
+At almost the same time (very few seconds),
-sound in wave-format through the cable from your modern computer
+start playing the sound in wave-format through the cable from your
-to the ABC80.
-It should in best case start loading the program ..
+modern computer to the ABC80.
+It should in best case start loading
+the program ..